djlampert/PyHSPF/README.txt

 compilation.
 Assuming gfortran and gcc are available as environment variables, the HSPF library can be rebuilt by navigating as before, running "python setup.py build," and then (as adminstrator) "python setup.py install."
-Do not hesitate to contact the develop if there are problems with the installation.
+Please report any issues encountered with the installation or running the example files.

 Testing: Open the Python interpreter (from a command prompt simply type "python").
 Then try "import pyhspf"; the base Fortran subroutines can be